Photography Blogging: The Complete Guide for Photographers (2026)

-If you’re wondering whether photography blogging is still worth the effort in 2025, the short answer is: absolutely yes!
+If you’re wondering whether photography blogging is still worth the effort, the short answer is: absolutely yes!

-In this post, I’ll break down why photography blogging is still relevant in 2025, and how it can help you rank in Google, attract ideal clients, and get booked.
+A photography blog remains one of the most powerful, evergreen tools to grow your business.
+And, in this post, I’ll break down why photography blogging is still relevant, and how it can help you rank in Google, attract ideal clients, and get booked.

 Photography blogging is the act of regularly writing and publishing articles on your photography website.